Skip to content

 Local Function

-In enterprise systems, multiple parties' data are intertwined.
-To effectively manage this data, we need to establish clear business responsibility scopes for the reported data.
-Given that business data is constantly changing, querying and obtaining relevant associated data results based on the latest business management scope becomes particularly critical.
+In enterprise systems, data from multiple sources intertwines.
+To effectively manage this data, it is essential to define clear business responsibility scopes for the reported data.
+Given that business data is constantly in flux, it becomes particularly crucial to query and retrieve associated data results based on the latest business management scopes.

-The Guance provided local Function feature allows third-party users to fully utilize the local cache and local file management service interfaces of Function, combined with the relevant business relationships, to perform data analysis queries within the workspace, ultimately easily obtaining performance analysis data such as API response times related to business relationships.
+The local Function feature provided by Guance allows third-party users to fully leverage the local cache and local file management service interfaces of Function.
+By integrating the business relationships of relevant responsible parties, users can perform data analysis queries within the workspace and easily obtain performance analysis data such as interface latency related to business relationships.

 Configuration

-1. Input business correspondence through the local cache/local files of Function;
+1. Input business correspondences through the Function local cache/local file;

-2. Create Category=Function Script, define the scope of business parameters, and write data query statements (DQL + Business Relationship Table);
+2. Create a Category=function script, define business parameter scopes, and write data query statements (DQL + business relationship table);

 3. Publish the function script.